 Integration: The petrochemical industry drives production of gases disrupting our climate, plastic pollution crowding the oceans, and toxic chemicals spreading from the equator to the poles.
 All rely on the same feedstock.
 We can only fully transition from a linear supply chain to a circular one when we detoxify the materials within it.

-Key State Policy Actions for 2019
+Key State Policy Actions

 Action on harmful chemicals and classes: The Governor and Legislature must pass new legislation restricting hazardous chemicals in common consumer products, particularly those to which a pregnant woman or child may be exposed.